oracle/fmw-kubernetes/docs-source/content/oig/manage-oig-domains/domain-lifecycle.md

 1. [Stopping/Scaling down OIG Managed Servers](#stoppingscaling-down-oig-managed-servers)
 1. [Stopping and Starting the AdminServer and Managed Servers](#stopping-and-starting-the-adminserver-and-managed-servers)

-As OIG domains use the Oracle WebLogic Kubernetes Operator, domain lifecyle operations are managed using the Oracle WebLogic Kubernetes Operator itself.
+As OIG domains use the WebLogic Kubernetes Operator, domain lifecyle operations are managed using the WebLogic Kubernetes Operator itself.

 This document shows the basic operations for starting, stopping and scaling servers in the OIG domain.

-For more detailed information refer to [Domain Life Cycle](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/domain-lifecycle/) in the [Oracle WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator/) documentation.
+For more detailed information refer to [Domain Life Cycle](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/domain-lifecycle/) in the [WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator/) documentation.

 {{% notice note %}}
 Do not use the WebLogic Server Administration Console or Oracle Enterprise Manager Console to start or stop servers.